Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Development Control Committee of Lancashire County Council met on Wednesday, 21 January 2026, to discuss planning applications and other development control matters.
-Key decisions included the granting of planning permission for a junction reconfiguration on the A582 in South Ribble Borough and the approval of an outdoor classroom facility in Hyndburn Borough.
-The committee also noted decisions made by the Director of Environment and Regulatory under the council's scheme of delegation.
+The Development Control Committee of Lancashire County Council met on Wednesday, 21 January 2026, to discuss and approve two significant planning applications.
+The committee granted permission for the reconfiguration of a major road junction in South Ribble Borough and for the change of use of open space to an outdoor classroom in Hyndburn Borough.

 Hyndburn Borough: Outdoor Classroom Approved